 The Bachelor of Architecture, or BArch program, offers a five-year course of study leading to a NAAB-accredited professional architecture degree.
-Woodbury’s program provides students with the knowledge and skills required for a career as a professional architect, as well as personalized attention, small class sizes, and a general understanding of the profound social and cultural agency of design at local and global scales.Apply Request Information Take a Tour
+Woodbury’s program provides students the knowledge and skills required for a career as a professional architect, as well as personalized attention, small class sizes, and a general understanding of the profound social and cultural power of design at local and global scales.Apply Request Information Take a Tour

 Woodbury’s five-year Bachelor of Architecture degree program provides graduates with a framework of professional knowledge applicable to a range of fields, including architectural practice in a large or small firm; advanced studies in graduate school; policy or government work; and software or game design.
 Woodbury believes that the design studio should be a maker space for collaborative work in which digital tools play a central role — one that offers a spectrum of approaches and experiences that mirrors the complexity of the professional, social and cultural worlds in which we build.

 The Burbank/Los Angeles facility takes full advantage of Woodbury’s academic offerings, student support services, comprehensive library and residential campus life.
 At the same time, it offers specialized facilities, including a wood/metal shop, a materials resource library, a digital fabrication lab, a lighting lab, computing facilities, a render farm and 24-hour access to studios, including a 15,000-square foot architecture building.